aeristhy/revolthandler.js/README.md

 - [Come to my server](https://rvlt.gg/zrmFWtJz)

-# Will add new features in the future
+# Will add new features in the future# revolthandler.js